 For unlicensed treatments, manufacture, packaging, labelling and delivery will be the responsibility of the pharmaceutical company and, in the UK, the Department of Health and Social Care.
 Each LCC will maintain an accountability log and will be responsible for the storage and issue of study treatment.
 If treatments require storage at a specific temperature, LCCs can use existing temperature-controlled facilities and associated monitoring.
 Treatment issue to randomised participants will be in accordance with local practice (and may be in line with the processes required for routine prescriptions or compassionate use).

 For convalescent plasma in the UK, manufacture, packaging, and delivery will be the responsibility of the relevant UK Blood Service (NHS Blood and Transplant for England, Welsh Blood Service for Wales, Scottish National Blood Transfusion Service for Scotland, and the Northern Ireland Blood Transfusion Service for Northern Ireland).
 Convalescent plasma will be labelled in accordance with regulatory requirements and the unit will be issued to the ward for a named patient in a bag marked for clinical trial use only.

-Treatment issue to randomised participants will be by prescription.
+Treatment will be issued to randomised participants by prescription.

 End of trial

 The end of the scheduled treatment phase is defined as the date of the last follow-up visit of the last participant.
 In the UK, it is intended to extend follow-up for a year or more beyond the final study visit through linkage to routine medical records and central medical databases.
 The end of the study is the date of the final data extraction from NHS Digital (anticipated to be 10 years after the last patient is enrolled).